SGA Bylaws

 Section 4.

-In the event that the Constitution is amendment, the Parliamentarian shall, at the next scheduled meeting of the Student Government Association, provide an interpretation of the Constitution Amendment and an opinion to the Student Government Association as to whether the Constitution Amendment necessitates the amendment of the Bylaws.
+In the event that the Constitution is amended, the Parliamentarian shall, at the next scheduled meeting of the Student Government Association, provide an interpretation of the Constitutional Amendment and an opinion to the Student Government Association as to whether the Constitutional Amendment necessitates the amendment of the Bylaws.

 Section 5.